 When you first use BlueScreenView, it will provide you with several pieces of information and at first, it may seem confusing.
 However, the format is straightforward and it does highlight the important information to get you started.

 The files or applications that caused the crash will be highlighted in red, giving you a good idea of where to start correcting the issue.

-In this screenshot, we can see that on this specific minidump, there was an issue detected that affected three files; dxgmms2.sys, ntoskrnl.exe and watchdog.sys.
+In this screenshot (see how to take screenshots in Windows for more), we can see that on this specific minidump, there was an issue detected that affected three files; dxgmms2.sys, ntoskrnl.exe and watchdog.sys.